 The team works through the timeline together.
 After thirty minutes of shuffling, arguing, and clarifying, a rough sequence emerges:

-Fifteen events.
-That’s the core flow of GreenBox, from first contact to feedback.
+Eighteen events across four clusters.
+That’s the core of Greenbox, from farm onboarding to customer feedback.
 It took the group about an hour to get here, and already the room feels different.
 Everyone can see the same picture.

 Phase three: commands and actors